CodingForProduct/cfp_website/coding_exercise.md

 ## Exercise 1

-Write a function (AKA method) that when given an key value pair (AKA object, dictionary, hash) with a title and url, the function will print a linked title.
+Write a function that when given an key value pair with a title and url, the function will print a linked title.

 * If the title is longer than 50 characters, truncate the title to 50 characters followed by 3 ellipses.